My Favourite Linoprinting Tools

 Inks and cleanup

 Easy!
 Good old fashioned cheap vegetable oil will do the job.
 I will admit it took me a while to get the knack of how to clean up, but I’m not looking back.
 Veggie oil, rags, some newspaper and its all done.
-After I have removed as much ink as I can from the plate and brayer (roller), I then wash with soap and water then pat dry with a towel.
+After I have removed as much ink as I can from the plate and brayer (roller), I then wipe with a lightly-soaped rag then pat dry with a towel.

 My favourite baren